Catch a prompt injection on Codex

 defenseclaw alerts --limit 10

-# or inspect structured events as they arrive:
+# or inspect the latest structured events from mandatory SQLite history:

 How the two layers compose